 Cape Verde's climate is pleasantly tropical with year round average temperatures between 26° and 30° C and the islands generally enjoy uninterrupted sunshine from November to May.

 The weather in Cape Verde is one of the main reasons people visit time and time again - pleasantly tropical, long sunshine hours, never too humid...
 Due to the location in the Atlantic Ocean and some of the islands being flat it can be windier than the mainland.
-The wind brings benefits, such as lower humidity and the islands are particularly popular for kite and wind surfing (best time for this is Nov-Mar) however please note that with higher winds, brings higher waves, which can lead to more dangerous swimming conditions.
-Please observe any flag systems in operation.
+The wind brings benefits, such as lower humidity and the islands are particularly popular for kite and wind surfing (best time for this is Nov-Mar) however please note that with higher winds, brings better waves.
+There are flag systems in operation on the main beaches to indicate the conditions for swimming.

 The climate chart below shows a comparison in hours of sunshine and temperature over the period of 12 months between Cape Verde and London.